tziporaziegler/Paint/README.md

 # Paint
-A simple graphics program in which you can draw and edit shapes and images.
+A simple graphics program used to draw and edit shapes and images.